 First, let me say how delighted I am for you.
-When I started my wedding planning and design company back in 2007, I had the same feelings you did about creating a life and career I wanted.
+In other words, when I started my wedding planning and design company back in 2007, I had the same feelings you did about creating a life and career I wanted.

 I'm going to break down how to start a wedding planning business–but not just any kind of wedding planning business–one that will be profitable and scalable.